- Entry requirements: 2:1 Bachelor's degree

 It will use detailed case-studies to encourage students to develop their ability to formulate and present independent argument using this archaeological and textual material as data;

 It will further encourage the presentation of such argument and analysis in a coherent format as might be appropriate for publication.

 This module introduces the main technologies of the Palaeolithic including the working of stone, wood, bone, clay and the making of fire.
 The approach is a blend of the theoretical (frameworks of analysis) and the chronological (looking at the archaeological record) with the practical (making and analysing stone tools).
 If you intend to include lithic artefact analysis in your research then this module provides a sound foundation.
 More generally, it offers insight into the approaches used to studying cognitive evolution through technology.

-On the full-time Palaeoanthropology MSc you take 60 credits of optional modules in Semester two.
+Students take 15 credits of required modules and 45 credits of optional modules in Semester two.

 ALGY731 is a tutorial-based module that provides you with the opportunity to work with member of archaeology staff from the department examining key issues on a topic of personal interest.
 You will work with your chosen supervisor to identify a research topic, engage with and critically evaluate key literature and primary data, and evaluate the feasibility of potential dissertation topics.
 You will also have the opportunity to develop real public engagement activities on the basis of your research.

 An introduction to the scientific examination of archaeological artefacts, this course provides students with a critical understanding of scientific research in the field of archaeological materials.
 It provides opportunities for the discussion of relevant theoretical and ethical issues in the study of artefacts and enables you to develop practical skill and experience in artefact analysis and reporting.